marco-conciatori-public/tree_classification/README.md

 obtained during training/fine-tuning and evaluation.
 The meda_data file is saved as a json file, so that it can be read directly by humans.

-Parameters for the scripts can be modified in the file "config.py".
+Parameters for the scripts can be modified in the file "config.yaml" or provided via command line argument.
 There are also some script-specific parameters that can be modified directly inside some of the scripts.

 The data preprocessing expects data in "data/step_1", loads the images and resizes them.
 If specified in the config file, shuffling, balancing, and augmentation are applied.
 Transformations specific to pre-trained models are executed.